Maleficent (film): Casting

 Angelina Jolie was the first and only choice for the role of Maleficent.
 According to Don Hahn, they "never made a list of other choices because she seemed like she understood the flesh and blood of the character and could play the nuance."
 Both Sean Bailey and Joe Roth further stated that the film would not have been made if Jolie had refused.
 Jolie entered negotiations by March 2010, and signed on for the role in late January 2012, which she personally confirmed during the 62nd Berlin International Film Festival the following month.
 She was also hired as the film's executive producer.
 Jolie was initially unsure of making a film about "somebody who curses a baby", but was still interested in the idea because of her fascination with the character of Maleficent as a child, and ended up being "very moved" by the script.
 Her decision to accept the role was also influenced by the persuasions of her children and brother.
 Jolie earned about $33 million for her role, which made her the highest-paid actress of 2013.
+Jolie performed with a British-influenced accent while portraying the title character, reflecting the longstanding convention of using British accents in medieval–fantasy productions to convey authority, nobility, or timelessness.

 In March 2012, Elle Fanning was reported to be in talks for the role of Aurora.
 She was the only choice of the filmmakers after they saw her performance as Alice Dainard in Super 8 (2011).
 Roth said that he brought Fanning to the studio "literally the next day, told her all about the project, told her about [Angelina Jolie], and she said 'I'm in'."
 Later that month, Jim Sturgess and Gael García Bernal were reported to be trying out for the role of Diaval, with Jude Law (who had co-starred with Jolie in Sky Captain and the World of Tomorrow) in negotiations to play Stefan.
 Sharlto Copley was eventually cast as Stefan by May 2012, and a few days later, The Hollywood Reporter announced the casting of Imelda Staunton as Knotgrass, Kenneth Cranham as King Henry, Sam Riley as Diaval, Lesley Manville as Flittle, and Miranda Richardson as Queen Ulla (whose role was deleted from the final cut).
 On the same day, Variety reported that India Eisley would play the teenage version of Maleficent, and later that month, Juno Temple and Brenton Thwaites were cast as Thistlewit and Prince Philip.
 Anya Taylor-Joy later revealed that she also auditioned for the role of teenage Maleficent.